Optimally Controlling a Random Population

-The population control problem is a parameterized control problem where a population of agents has to be moved simultaneously into a target state.
-The decision problem asks whether this can be achieved for a \emph{finite but arbitrarily large} population.
-We focus on the \emph{random} version of this problem, where every agent is a copy of the same automaton and non-determinism on the {global} action chosen by the controller is resolved independently and uniformly at random.
-Controller seeks to almost-surely gather the agents in the target states.
-We show that the random population control problem is \exptime-complete.
+The population control problem is a parameterised problem where a controller sends messages to a whole population of identical finite-state agents, aiming to eventually move them all into a target state.
+The decision problem asks whether this can be achieved for \emph{arbitrarily large} finite populations.
+We focus on the \emph{randomised} version of this problem, where every agent is a copy of the same finite Markov Decision Process and non-determinism in the {global} action chosen by the controller is resolved independently and uniformly at random.
+Colcombet, Fijalkow and Ohlmann \cite{ColcombetFO21} showed that this problem is decidable, but without any complexity upper bound.